Background image

 In this interactive session, you’ll:

-• Get a walkthrough of KEATS, our online learning platform
+• Watch a walkthrough of KEATS, our online learning platform

 • Receive application guidance and next-step advice